jenkins-chrome-ext/jenkins-chrome-ext/README.md

 ## Features

 * See the commiter name(s) below each build on a Jenkins job page.
-* Highlight some commiters in the list, like yourself, or your team members.
+* Highlight commiter(s) in the list.
-* See the comments added by each commiter via a tooltip.
+* See the comments added by each commiter.
-* Navigate to the commit content via a click.
+* Navigate to the commit content.
-* Contact a commiter via a click.
+* Email a commiter.

 ## License